 We often get asked by company managers or employees who drive for work how much auto insurance they should carry.
 Different states have different required minimum coverages, but all of these fall short of what's actually needed to protect both employees and employers.

-State minimum auto insurance requirements
+State minimum auto insurance vs. business use of a vehicle

 - bodily injury liability per person